 | Flatpak | Flathub | Latest stable | Automatic | Users who prefer sandboxed applications |

-For most users, the Snap method is recommended because Ubuntu includes Snap support by default and updates happen automatically.
-Alternatively, choose Flatpak if you already use Flatpak for other applications or prefer its sandboxing model.
-On the other hand, the .deb package gives you direct system integration but requires manual updates.
+For most users, the Snap stable channel is recommended because Ubuntu includes Snap support by default and updates happen automatically.
+Snap also offers an edge channel that tracks the latest release for users who want newer versions sooner.
+Choose Flatpak if you already use Flatpak for other applications or prefer its sandboxing model.
+The .deb package gives you direct system integration but requires manual updates.

-These steps cover Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
-All three installation methods work identically across supported LTS releases, and draw.io bundles its own dependencies so version-specific issues are rare.
+These steps cover Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
+All three installation methods work identically across supported LTS releases.
+Draw.io bundles its own dependencies, so version-specific issues are rare.

 Method 1: Install Draw.io via .deb Package

 The official .deb package from GitHub provides a self-contained Electron-based application.
-Since Draw.io Desktop bundles all required libraries within the package, the apt install command handles any remaining system dependencies automatically.
-This method gives you direct integration with Ubuntuโs package manager while avoiding containerization overhead.
+Draw.io Desktop bundles all required libraries within the package, and apt install handles any remaining system dependencies automatically.
+This method gives you direct integration with Ubuntu’s package manager without containerization overhead.

 sudo apt update && sudo apt upgrade